lemaniak/ary/README.md

 # Yeoman generator for AngularJS + RequireJs

+### Note
+this generator is build to be use under linux OS soon  supporting more OS will be added

 ARY generator stands for [angular] [requirejs] [yeoman] and  the goal of the project is to share a yeoman generator with all the needed stuff to create a simple project using  this technologies.

 #Whats included